GaloisInc/daedalus/docs/_sources/tutorial/ppm-breakdown-expr.rst.txt

 .. warning::

   Unfortunately, in DaeDaLus, the naming scheme described for unknown types is reused for another unrelated feature: implicit parameters.
-We'll say more about implicit parameters when discussing the standard library in a later section.
+This tutorial does not cover implicit parameters, but you can read :ref:`implicit parameters` in the user guide for more detail on this feature.

 Type Coercion
 ^^^^^^^^^^^^^